 Speaking of Disney, Darkwing Ducks catchphase starts off with "I am the terror that flaps in the night" and ends with "I am Darkwing Duck!"
 (The middle tends to vary a bit.)

 "You think you are the State?
 No, I am the State." - Louis XIV

-The two statements are in fact entirely consistent: French law considered the king the personification of the nation, but the new king ascends instantly upon the death of the old king.
+Interestingly inverted by his last words: "I am dead, but the state will survive" and even more so when you consider French law.
+It considered the king the personification of the nation, but the new king ascends instantly upon the death of the old king.
 Therefore, Louis XIV's great-grandson Louis XV (his son and grandson, both also named Louis, died a few years before Louis XIV did) became "the state" at the moment of his death.
 Thus the phrase, "The King is dead.
 Long live the King."

 Jorge Luis Borges' "A New Refutation of Time": "Time is the substance from which I am made.
 Time is a river which carries me along, but I am the river; it is a tiger that devours me, but I am the tiger; it is a fire that consumes me, but I am the fire."

-A rather tragic case with Pacific Southwest Airlines Flight 1771 with David Burke killing the pilot but not before proclaiming "I'm the problem".
+A rather tragic case with Pacific Southwest Airlines Flight 1771 when David Burke killed the pilot after proclaiming "I'm the problem."